rtt63/amisafe/README.md

 Examples

-- Big PR
+- Big PRs (too many things at once to keep focus on)
-- Breaking changes or changes in specific files
+- Breaking changes or changes in specific files (probably more edge-cases than we thought)
-- Too much time between first and last commit, which might leed to lost focus
+- Too much time between first and last commit (heuristically, the longer it takes the more focus is changing towards "just ship it already")
-- Incomplete error handle
+- Incomplete error handle (The owls are not what they seem)
+- and more

 ## Installation

 Required Claude API account

 1. Add `ANTHROPIC_API_KEY="your-key"` to secrets
-2.
+2. Install dependency

 ```bash
 npm install --save-dev prscore
 ```

-3. To create your custom config locally
+3. (optional) Create your custom config locally if needed

 ```bash
 npm install -g prscore && prscore init